radareorg/radare2-book/print.md

 # Print

-This section describes Printing functionnality in detail
+This section describes printing functionality in detail.
+TODO